live-image-tracking-tools/geff/docs/specification.md

 ## The `nodes` group
 The nodes group will contain an `ids` array and optionally a `props` group.
 ### The `ids` array
 The `nodes\ids` array is a 1D array of node IDs of length `N` >= 0, where `N` is the number of nodes in the graph.
 Node ids must be unique.
-Node IDs can have any type supported by zarr (except floats), but we recommend integer dtypes.
-For large graphs, `uint64` might be necessary to provide enough range for every node to have a unique ID.
+Node IDs need to be `uint64` to provide enough range for every node to have a unique ID.
+If node IDs are originally represented as text and need to be preserved, they should be stored in the optional property `nodes\props\name`.
 In the minimal case of an empty graph, the `ids` array will be present but empty.

 ### The `props` group and `node property` groups